 Please note: all book links lead to more information on Amazon.co.uk

-Two full sets of Key Stage 2 SATs-style English test papers to enable children to practise for National Curriculum SATs assessments.
-These tests develop children’s exam skills of time management and performing in exam conditions, and provide invaluable insight into the approach to testing that children will face when taking their SATs at the end of Year 6.
+This pack includes four full sets of Key Stage 2 SATs-style English and Maths test papers to enable children to practise for National Curriculum SATs assessments.
+These tests develop children’s exam skills of time management and performing in exam conditions.

 Bond is the number 1 provider of 11+ practice, helping millions of children pass selective entrance exams.
 Bond Focus on Comprehension develops skills and understanding for answering comprehension elements of 11+, Common Entrance examinations and SATs.
 This practical guide provides an accessible, step-by-step approach to developing key examination skills for answering comprehension questions.